derailed/k9s/README.md

     readOnly: false
     # Toggles whether k9s should exit when CTRL-C is pressed.
 When set to true, you will need to exist k9s via the :quit command.
 Default is false.
     noExitOnCtrlC: false
-    # Mimic the Esc-key behaviour on the custom back button.
-Optional
-    customBackButton: q
     # Toggles icons display as not all terminal support these chars.
     noIcons: false
     # Logs configuration